VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

 `ssh-keygen`

-you may need to change existing repo to use a git based origin rather than an https one:
+you may need to change the existing repo to use a git based origin rather than a HTTPS one:

 [TODO] show graphical git tools